-Are we considering that the first day of November is pretty much the first day of winter?
-Only because I’m already all over the winter soup situation that is this hearty white bean minestrone.
-It’s called a soup, but this version is more like a stew.
+Because we are considering that the first day of November is pretty much the first day of winter, right?
+Only because I'm already all over the winter soup situation.
+That is this hearty white bean minestrone.
+It's called a soup, but really this version is more like a stew.
 Because soups dressed up as stew is totally our thing around here!

-And the beauty of this soup is that it’s all pretty much veggies and bits and bobs that you already have in your fridge and in your pantry.
+And the beauty of this soup is that it's all pretty much veggies and bits and bobs that you already have in your fridge.
+And in your pantry.
 This soup started life as an emergency dinner.
-It was late one night, we hadn’t eaten and really really really didn’t want to go out, or get take away.
-That may seem like a strange statement to make, but usually we don’t like going out for quick dinners and would much prefer to plan a dinner out.
-We looked in the fridge and the pantry and pulled a few ingredients together and it’s become a new family classic in our household.
+It was late one night.
+And we hadn't eaten and really really really didn't want to go out, or get take away.
+That may seem like a strange statement to make.
+Usually we don't like going out for quick dinners and would much prefer to plan a dinner out.
+So, we looked in the fridge and the pantry.
+We pulled a few ingredients together and this is a new family classic in our household.